• Skip to primary navigation

 Gently heat over medium-low, whisking until the gelatin has completely dissolved.
 Pour gelatin into a batter bowl or mixing bowl with a spout.

-Add the strawberry puree to the gelatin, and whisk together.
+Add the berry puree to the gelatin, and whisk together.
 Set aside.

 Mixing cup with strawberry puree, small whisk, and gelatin.